 Former employees of Twitter filed a class action lawsuit against the company for failing to provide 60 days advance notice before the mass layoffs, as required by the state of California.

-Not long before that, former workers from United Furniture, one of the country’s largest furniture manufacturers, filed lawsuits against the company for failing to comply with the WARN Act.
+Former workers from United Furniture, one of the country’s largest furniture manufacturers, filed lawsuits against the company for failing to comply with the WARN Act.

 Orlando resorts company Rosen Hotels and Resorts settled for $2.3 million in a lawsuit brought against them by over 3,600 employees for failing to give notice of their employment status, paying them, or providing benefits during a 6-month furlough period.